ouspg/SoftwareHardwareSec/3.Shellcoding/README.md

 Implementation will differ and be more challenging depending on the version.
 It's recommended to use the 32-bit version since you can find more examples from it.

-Task 3A is not possible to do with the latest Ubuntu, Arch Linux or any mature Linux environment which is intended for daily use.
+Task 3A might not be possible to do with some distributions, which have ASCII Armoring present.
+On the latest Arch Linux, it seems to be still possible.

 Encoding significantly matters in these tasks, for example, Python 2 print produces just data, whereas Python 3 print produces encoded string by default.